anthonywong611/WasteCollectionDW/README.md

 ## SQL Query

-- ![exercise_2.sql]: an initial failed attempt to model the business case.
+- [exercise_2.sql](exercise_2.sql): An initial failed attempt to model the business case.
-- exercise_3.sql: create dimensional tables for date, truck, and station.
+- [exercise_3.sql](exercise_3.sql): Create dimensional tables for date, truck, and station.
 Also create a fact table for waste collection trip.
-- exercise_4.sql: performed aggregated queries like CUBE and ROLLUP.
+- [exercise_4.sql](exercise_4.sql): Performed aggregated queries like CUBE and ROLLUP.
+- [waste.sql](waste.sql): A dump file for rebuilding the database and its tables from the command line.
+- [query.sql](query.sql): Create a materialized view and export it as a csv for visualization.